Оyster mushroom disease with photo and descriptions of defects

 White fuzz on mushroom

-If oyster mushrooms were harvested when the caps were fully mature, they tend to store less well than younger, firmer mushrooms.
-White spots, therefore, often appear on these mushrooms after they’ve been in the fridge for a few days.
+If oyster mushrooms are harvested when the caps are fully mature, they tend to store poorly.
+White spots often appear after a few days in the fridge.

-However, if the white fuzz covers most of the cap and cannot be easily removed, it’s a sign that the mushrooms have likely spoiled.
+But if the white fuzz covers most of the cap and doesn’t wipe off easily, it’s a sign of spoilage.

-In this case, it’s best not to eat them.
+In that case, it’s best to discard them.

 Fuzzy Stem on Oyster Mushrooms